Diversity and Equity Committee

-The DEC is composed of 12 voting members, including the Dean of the SOM, the Associate Dean of Diversity & Equity, the Associate Dean of Faculty, the Assistant Dean of Admissions, the Human Dimension Course Director, three elected Faculty members (from any SOM Departments), three elected students (one from each of the first three years), and a representative from the HMH Office of Cultural Diversity (appointed by the Dean).
+The DEC is composed of 12 voting members, including the Dean of the SOM, the Associate Dean of Diversity, Equity, & Inclusion, the Associate Dean of Faculty, the Assistant Dean of Admissions, the Human Dimension Course Director, three elected Faculty members (from any SOM Departments), three elected students (one from each of the first three years), and a representative from the HMH Office of Cultural Diversity (appointed by the Dean).

 Current Diversity & Equity Committee:

-* The Chair of the DEC is the Associate Dean of Diversity and Equity.
+* The Chair of the DEC is the Associate Dean of Diversity, Equity, & Inclusion.
 All appointments are three-year renewable appointments, except for ex officio members.
 The DEC will meet quarterly.

 There is one subcommittee of the DEC, the Community Advisory Board.